 From these scans, we can create accurate point cloud models which can be imported into our engineering modelling software reducing the time it takes for our technicians to model an as-is structure, eliminating the need for expensive return visits.
 This reduces the overall cost to the client and speeds up turn around time.

-Take some time to explore the following example models:
+Take some time to watch our video and explore the following example models: